-Getting your house in the best shape possible should speed up the sales procedure.
+Getting your house in the best shape possible should help speed up the sale process.
+If you proactively make the necessary repairs, there is less likelihood to be stuck in a long negotiation process.

 - Foundation issues